shead-custom-design/buildcat/docs/contributing.rst

 Even if you're not in a position to contribute code to Buildcat, there are many ways you can help the project out:

-* Tell us if Buildcat doesn't work for your problem.
+* Show us cool stuff that you created using Buildcat!
-* Send us a link to your project that uses Buildcat for automatiion.
+* Tell us if Buildcat doesn't work for your pipeline.
 * Help us write documentation.
 * Spread the word!